ruthtempo/online-store-react/src/articles/dynamicRouting.md

 }, []);
 ```

-We will map through our `categories` array and for each category, we will add a link with our category name.
+We can map through our `categories` array and for each category, we will add a link with our category name.

 ```ts
 const Navigation = () => (